Chitwan Valley: Agriculture

-Agriculture makes up the most important sector in Chitwan Valley.
-In terms of area planted, value of sales, and as a staple food, rice is the most important crop in the Chitwan farming system, followed by mustard, maize, wheat, pulses, buckwheat and sesame.
-Originally, the Tharus in Chitwan produced dry rice varieties as well as paddy rice, whereas the settlers prefer wet rice cultivation.
-With increasing human pressures on arable land, the land use system was intensified.
-Improved technologies and extended irrigation facilities have increased cropping intensity and cereal grain production to an extent of three crops a year, depending on land quality.
+Agriculture is the main driver of economic output in the valley, with rice as the primary crop.
 Livestock keeping is an integral part of crop agriculture.
 Cows and buffalo are raised for draft power and production of manure; cows for milk, buffalo for both milk and meat.
 Goats and poultry supplement the supply of animal protein.
+Poultry farming in the valley has increased dramatically since 1995.

 Groundwater is sufficient to supply two important irrigation systems of Nepal: the Khageri Canal system and Narayani Lift System.

-In recent years, beekeeping for honey production has become a high value cash earning commodity as well.
+Although it was not traditionally a major industry in the valley, beekeeping has become a significant source of income.

 Industry

 The main industrial zone is located near Hetauda.
 In 1998 Hetauda hosted 22 industrial units in the town's Industrial District.
 By 2007, already 40 units were operational: textile, chemical, and lime mining plants, among others.

-In 1995, a poultry farming boom began in Chitwan making the area a poultry hub: within a decade about 600 poultry farms were set up as well as feed mills and hatcheries.

 Tourism

 Chitwan National Park is the most popular tourist destination in the Chitwan Valley.
 The main tourist quarters and entrance to the park is Sauraha, located in the Mrigakunja bufferzone.
 Tourism provides a steady source of income for the people of the area and plays a vital role in involving local communities in the sustainable conservation of the protected area and its biodiversity.
+The Chitwan Chepang Hill trail connects the Chitwan National Park with Dhading district.